Esther González: Gotham FC

 On 23 August 2023, National Women's Soccer League club NJ/NY Gotham FC signed Esther to a three-year contract with an option to extend for an additional year.
 She made her club debut on 2 September, coming on for Sinead Farrelly in a 3–3 draw away to the North Carolina Courage.
-On her first start, she scored her first and second NWSL goals in a 2–0 home win over the Washington Spirit.
+The following game, she made her first start and scored her first and second NWSL goals in a 2–0 home win over the Washington Spirit.
 On 11 November, she headed in Midge Purce's corner to score the second goal for Gotham in the NWSL Championship Game.
-It stood as the game winner in a 2–1 victory over OL Reign, giving Gotham its first league championship.
+It stood as the game winner in a 2–1 victory over OL Reign, giving Gotham its first NWSL championship.

-On 24 March 2024, Esther scored in Gotham's first game of the season, a 1–0 victory over the Portland Thorns.
+On 24 March 2024, Esther began the season with a goal in a 1–0 victory over the Portland Thorns.
 On 5 October, she assisted Rose Lavelle and scored two goals of her own against Bay FC within 4 minutes and 20 seconds, marking the fastest three-goal contribution in NWSL history.
 She finished the regular season with a team-high 9 goals, tied for fourth-most in the league, as Gotham placed third in the standings.
 In the NWSL semifinals, Esther scored the opening goal in a 1–1 draw against the Washington Spirit; Gotham lost as Esther was one of three players whose penalty attempts were saved by Aubrey Kingsbury.

-After starting the season with seven goals in nine games, Esther signed a new contract with Gotham through 2027.
-On May 25, 2025, she scored in the 82nd minute of the 2025 CONCACAF W Champions Cup final against Tigres, burying the rebound after Itzel González stopped her penalty kick.
+In May 2025, after starting the season with seven goals in nine games, Esther signed a new contract with Gotham through 2027.
+On May 25, she scored in the 82nd minute of the CONCACAF W Champions Cup final against Tigres, burying the rebound after Itzel González stopped her penalty kick.
 Gotham won 1–0 to become the inaugural winners of the competition.
+She finished the season as the NWSL Golden Boot runner-up with 13 goals before winning her second NWSL Championship in the playoffs.

+On 14 March 2026, Esther scored the opening goal of Gotham's season in a 1–0 win over Boston Legacy, coming on as a substitute to earn her 25th career NWSL league goal, the 35th player in the league to reach the milestone.
+On 26 June, scored scored a penalty in a 2–0 win over the Kansas City Current in the NWSL Challenge Cup, becoming the first NWSL player to score in three different finals.
+On 27 July, the club announced that Esther had agreed to a mutual contract termination as she took a temporary break from soccer for personal reasons.
+She left the club as its all-time top scorer in all competitions.

+On 23 August 2026, Esther joined Saudi Women's Premier League club Al Qadsiah, signing a one-year deal with an option for an additional season.

+Al Qadsiah FC

+In August 2026, Al-Qadsiah signed Esther González, making her the first player to win the Women’s World Cup to play in the Saudi Women’s Premier League.